hbeni/fgcom-mumble/README.md

 - Ease of server side installation and operation
 - Standalone nature (no dependency on flightgear)
 - Capability to be integrated into flightgear, with the option to support third party applications (ATC, but also other flightsims)
-- **WebRTC browser client support** (planned feature) - Enable web browser access while preserving all existing connection methods
+- **WebRTC browser client support** (implemented) - Enable web browser access while preserving all existing connection methods
 - Modularity, so individual components can be easily updated and extended with new features
 - Good and complete documentation